 - Range of over 400 miles on certain trims possible

-An updated Porsche Macan is being readied for its debut later this year and, for the first time ever, Porsche will introduce an all-electric variant to be sold alongside it.
-The Porsche Macan EV is the German auto manufacturer’s first electric SUV and is set to be an alternative to the likes of the Mercedes EQC and BMW iX3 when it goes on sale in late 2022 or 2023.
+After months of speculation, Porsche has finally released official teaser images and further details on the upcoming Porsche Macan EV.
+This will be the German auto manufacturer’s first electric SUV and is set to be an alternative to the likes of the Mercedes EQC and BMW iX3 when it goes on sale in 2023.

 New Porsche Macan EV design

 Visually, the Macan EV will retain many of the current model’s design cues and will be very similar in size, although it will be built using all-new components shared with the likes of the upcoming Audi A6 e-tron.

 As you can see in these official teaser photos, the Macan EV features Taycan-esque headlights, a more aggressively styled front spoiler and redesigned taillights.
 The rear bumpers house faux-exhaust outlets but these will almost certainly be removed before production.

 The Porsche Macan EV was recently spied in clay model form amongst some very interesting design studies such as the Porsche 919 Street, a road-going LMP1 concept.
 While the Macan EV may not be destined for track days, it is undoubtedly going to be one of the sportiest electric SUVs when it arrives in the coming years.

 This clay model shows that the new car will look similar to today’s Macan and feature an evolution of that car’s hunkered-down stance and coupe-like profile.

 One area where the two differ is in the front.
 The electric car features a less prominent grille with a wide opening below the bumper flanked by two cut outs that will probably house a pair of LED fog lights.